 Let us briefly take some examples from the Mitchell et al. (2001) job embeddedness measure to provide a more grounded understanding of how turnover contagion might operate.
-Imagine a workplace where most people strongly agree with the following statements: "I feel like I am a good match for my organization," "I really love the place I live," "I would sacrifice a lot if I left this job," "My family roots are in this community," and "I work closely with my coworkers."
+Imagine a place where most people strongly agree with the following statements: "I feel like I am a good match for my organization," "I really love the place I live," "I would sacrifice a lot if I left this job," "My family roots are in this community," and "I work closely with my coworkers."
 Interactions among employees who feel this way are likely to mutually reinforce each other's perceptions that "I belong here, I should be here, and I must remain here."
-In such a setting, people are unlikely to be looking at want ads, talking about available jobs elsewhere, or saying things that indicate they want to leave.
-Contrast this situation with a workplace populated by those who are less embedded in their jobs and communities (e.g., people who feel they don't fit in their work group or community, or people who have little to sacrifice in renegotiating their relationships to their jobs).
-In this sort of environment, even if they like their jobs, employees have little to lose by voicing ideas about leaving or about alternative avenues of employment (Bartunek, Huang, & Walsh, 2008).
+People are unlikely to be looking at want ads, talking about available jobs elsewhere, or saying things that indicate they want to leave.
+Contrast this with a workplace populated by those who are less embedded in their jobs and communities (e.g., people who feel they don't fit in their workgroup or community, or people who have little to sacrifice in renegotiating their relationship to their job).
+In this sort of environment, even if they like their job, employees have little to lose by voicing ideas about leaving or about alternative avenues of employment (Bartunek, Huang, & Walsh, 2008).
 Frequent discussions about leaving are likely to prime other employees, possibly even those who are fairly embedded, to consider quitting.
 Thus, we hypothesize the following:

 Hypothesis 1.
-Coworkers' job embeddedness is negatively related to voluntary turnover.
+Coworkers' job embeddedness will be negatively related to voluntary turnover.

 The next question naturally follows: How does a willingness to quit engendered by low job embeddedness influence others?
 As noted previously, we hypothesize that the transmission of this leaving tendency occurs as employees watch and converse with coworkers searching for alternative employment.
-In Study 1 (see below), we gathered data through a series of focus groups designed to help us better understand the turnover process.
+In Study 1, we gathered data through a series of focus groups designed to help us better understand the turnover process.
 A qualitative analysis of the behaviors discussed by the focus group members provides some information about how employees may be influenced by their coworkers' comments about leaving.
-In Study 2, we sought to specifically measure coworkers' searches for alternative employment using the Job Search Behavior Index (Kopelman, Rovenpor, & Millsap, 1992).
-These authors reported that this measure (aggregated to the group level) did an excellent job of predicting leaving and internal transfer and went over and above eight affective, perceptional, attitudinal, and intention measures (e.g., organizational commitment, intent to stay, and general job satisfaction) in such prediction.
+In Study 2, we sought to specifically measure coworkers' search for alternative employment using the Job Search Behavior Index (Kopelman, Rovenpor, & Millsap, 1992).
+These authors report that this measure (aggregated to the group level) did an excellent job of predicting leaving and internal transfer, and did so over and above eight affective, perceptional, attitudinal, and intention measures such as organizational commitment, intent to stay, and general job satisfaction.
 For our purposes, the argument is simple.
-When an employee sees and hears about coworkers looking for other jobs, leaving becomes a more salient option for her/him, which leads to a greater propensity to quit.
-Figure 1 presents a summary of these ideas.
-It should be noted that although both of the studies described below measured coworkers' job embeddedness, only the second study assessed coworker job search behavior using the Kopelman et al. (1992) measure.
+When an employee sees and hears about coworkers looking for other jobs, leaving becomes a more salient option for her, which leads to a greater propensity to quit.
+A summary of these ideas can be seen in Figure 1.
+It should be noted that while both of the studies described below measure coworkers' job embeddedness, only the second study assesses coworker job search behavior using the Kopelman et al. (1992) measure.
 Thus, Hypothesis 2 is only empirically tested in Study 2.

 Hypothesis 2.
-Coworkers' job search behaviors mediate the negative relationship between coworkers' job embeddedness and focal employee turnover.
+The negative relationship between coworkers' job embeddedness and focal employee turnover is mediated by coworkers' job search behaviors.